Norwegian Computing Center

-Norwegian Computing Center (NR, in Norwegian: Norsk Regnesentral) is a private, independent, non-profit research foundation founded in 1952.
-NR carries out contract research and development in the areas of computing and quantitative methods for a broad range of industrial, commercial and public service organisations in the national and international markets.
-NR's projects cover a large variety of applied and academic problems.
-NR has its offices near the university campus Blindern in Oslo, Norway, as part of what is known as Forskningsparken, Park of Research.
+Norwegian Computing Center (NR, in Norwegian: Norsk Regnesentral) is a private, independent, non-profit research foundation.
+NR carries out contract research and development in the areas of computing and quantitative methods for a broad range of industrial, commercial and public service organizations in Norway and internationally.
+NR is one of Europe's largest research environments in applied statistics and its projects cover a large variety of applied and academic problems.
+NR's offices are located near the university campus Blindern in Oslo, and adjacent to Oslo Science Park (Forskningsparken).

 History

 NR was established in 1952.
 Until 1970 an important part of the activity was to perform mathematical computations for other organizations.
 NR has worked with data communication since 1963.
-The Simula programming language was designed and built by Ole-Johan Dahl and Kristen Nygaard and their research group at the Norwegian Computing Center (NR) in Oslo between 1962 and 1967.
+The Simula programming language was designed and built by Ole-Johan Dahl and Kristen Nygaard and their research group at the Norwegian Computing Center in Oslo between 1962 and 1967.

 After 1970 NR has been a methodological research institute.
 In 1985, NR became an independent institute and moved to its present location in 1988.
 It has worked with the Internet since 1973, ICT security since 1988, multimedia since 1994, e-Inclusion since 2005.
 It started working with remote sensing in 1982, geostatistics and petroleum in 1983, marine resources in 1988 and electricity prices and finance in 1994.